norbertkiszka/rigol-screenshot/README.md

 1. At least one oscilloscope...
 2. Working network connection with scope.
-3. Any computer with Linux based system.
-Theoretically it should work with other *nix systems, because its not bash-only.
+3. Any computer with Linux/GNU based system.
+Theoretically it should work with other *nix systems with GNU software, because its not "bash-only".
 4. About 5-15 minutes of time.

 ## How to use it